muhammadismailkhan0009/computer-science-dictionary/computer-science/computer-science-terms.md

 ### Description:
 Forward proxy sits between client and internet, intercepts the requests sent by client and processes them before forwarding those requests to internet service.
 A simple example of forward proxy is vpn service, which changes the ip address of the request.
 So, in essence, a forward proxy hides the client from the internet.
-A simple flow of a web request with forward proxy will be as follows: cleint -> forward proxy -> internet
+A simple flow of a web request with forward proxy will be as follows: client -> forward proxy -> internet
 #### search keywords: proxy, forward proxy
 #### relevant words: proxy, reverse proxy
 #### category: software development